->Applicants and other individuals substantively involved with the preparation and/or prosecution of a patent application have a duty to submit to the Office information which is material to patentability as defined in 37 CFR 1.56.
-These individuals also may want the Office to consider information for a variety of other reasons, e.g., without first determining whether the information meets any particular standard of materiality, or because another patent office considered the information to be relevant in a counterpart or related patent application filed in another country, or to make sure that the examiner has an opportunity to consider the same information that was considered by the individuals that were substantively involved with the preparation or prosecution of a patent application.
+>Information Disclosure Statements are not permitted in provisional applications filed under 35 U.S.C.
+111(b).
+Since no substantive examination is given in provisional applications, a disclosure of information is unnecessary.
+Any such statement filed in a provisional application will be returned or destroyed at the option of the Office.
+In applications filed under 35 U.S.C.
+111(a), applicants < and other individuals substantively involved with the preparation and/or prosecution of >the< application have a duty to submit to the Office information which is material to patentability as defined in 37 CFR 1.56.
+These individuals also may want the Office to consider information for a variety of other reasons; e.g., without first determining whether the information meets any particular standard of materiality, or because another patent office considered the information to be relevant in a counterpart or related patent application filed in another country, or to make sure that the examiner has an opportunity to consider the same information that was considered by the individuals that were substantively involved with the preparation or prosecution of a patent application.